Digital Marketing for Financial Advisors

 Online reviews are a modern and easy way for busy people to quickly determine if people are generally happy with the conduct of a particular business, or unhappy.
 10s or hundreds of five-star reviews probably suggest the business is interested in making their clients happy.

-Investment Advisors are essentially prohibited from advertising, according to this outdated law.
+Investment Advisors previously were prohibited from advertising, according to an outdated law.
 However, when a client leaves a review, they are acting as the publisher, with Google as the owner of the means of publishing.
-This is fine, as long as the advisor didn’t solicit the review.

 Marketing for Financial Advisers: The Good News